Ferdinand I, Holy Roman Emperor: Holy Roman Emperor (1556–1564)

 Charles abdicated as emperor in August 1556 in favor of his brother Ferdinand.
 Given the settlement of 1521 and the election of 1531, Ferdinand became Holy Roman Emperor and suo jure Archduke of Austria.
 Due to lengthy debate and bureaucratic procedure, the Imperial Diet did not accept the Imperial succession until 3 May 1558.
-The Pope refused to recognize Ferdinand as emperor until 1559, when peace was reached between France and the Habsburgs.
+The Pope refused to recognise Ferdinand as emperor until 1559, when peace was reached between France and the Habsburgs.
 During his reign, the Council of Trent came to an end.
-Ferdinand organized an Imperial election in 1562 in order to secure the succession of his son Maximilian II.
+Ferdinand organised an Imperial election in 1562 in order to secure the succession of his son Maximilian II.
 Venetian ambassadors to Ferdinand recall in their Relazioni the emperor's pragmatism and his ability to speak multiple languages.
 Several issues of the Council of Trent were solved after a compromise was personally reached between Emperor Ferdinand and Morone, the papal legate.

 In the Empire

 An important invention of Ferdinand was the Hofkriegsrat (Aulic War Council), officially established in 1556 to coordinate military affairs in all Habsburg lands (inside and outside the Holy Roman Empire).
 Together with the Reichshofkanzlei (established in 1559, merging the Imperial and Austrian Chancelleries, thus also dealing with affairs of both Imperial and Habsburg lands) and the Hofkammer (the Finance Chamber, which received imperial taxes from the Reichspfennig meister), it formed the core of the Habsburg government in Vienna.
 The Reichshofrat was revived to deal with affairs concerning imperial prerogatives.
 In 1556, an ordinance was issued to ensure Imperial and dynastic affairs were managed separately (by two groups of officials from the same institution) though.
 In his time, the influence of the Estates in these institutions were limited.
 For each Ländergroup, regiments (or governments) and treasury offices were created.

 Unlike Maximilian I and Charles V, Ferdinand I was not a nomadic ruler.
 In 1533, he moved his residence to Vienna and spent most of his time there.
 After experiencing the Turkish siege of 1529, Ferdinand worked hard to make Vienna an impregnable fortress.
 After his 1558 accession, Vienna became the imperial capital.